ValtersJS/PrintfulBE/readme.md

-# Printful BackEnd test task completed by Valters Sakarnis
+# Printful API and caching

 ## Written using PHP 8.2, PHPUnit and guzzle